mschwerhoff/pp20-terminology/terminology.md

 thread mapping
 :   How a Java/JVM thread is related to an operating system thread.
 In native threading (most common), each JVM thread is mapped to a dedicated operating system thread.
 In green threading, the JVM maps several threads to a single operating system thread.

+vectorisation
+:   Using special machine code instructions to execute a single operation (e.g. plus) on a chunk of data (e.g. an array segment).
+Can significantly improve performance.
+Code can be vectorised automatically, by compilers, or manually, by using intrinsics libraries provided by hardware vendors.